mparno/fenics-web/source/installation.rst

 *******************************

 You can also build and install FEniCS components manually from the source code.
-If you wish to  install FEniCS manually you can easily do so.
 You will need to install the Python packages
 `FFC <http://www.fenics.org/ffc>`_,
 `FIAT <http://www.fenics.org/fiat>`_,
 `Viper <http://www.fenics.org/viper>`_, and